High Resolution (<100pc) Ionization Structures in the ISM of AGN ESO~137-G34: Discussion

-{ { The picture of a significant contribution of the shocks in the SE cone is} supported by the map of the $1.64\mu$m [Fe~II] line in Fig.\,\ref{fig:feii} \citep[obtained as part of a project observing local luminous AGN, ][]{Davies15}; it is centered by matching the non-stellar continuum peak extracted from the datacube to the location of the AGN as indicated by the black ``X''.
+{ { The picture of a significant contribution of the shocks in the SE cone is} supported by the map of the $1.64\mu$m [Fe~II] line in Fig.\,\ref{fig:feii} \citep[obtained as part of a project observing local luminous AGNs, ][]{Davies15}; it is centered by matching the non-stellar continuum peak extracted from the datacube to the location of the AGN as indicated by the black ``X''.
 This line is enhanced in $\gtrsim100$\,km~s$^{-1}$ shocks which lead to grain destruction \citep[][]{Greenhouse91}, and so is prominent both in supernova remnants and the edges of AGN ionisation cones.
 The [Fe~II] map shows a ridge of strong emission close to the regions with the highest SLI, which we argue above are indicative of fast shocks.
-Enhanced [Fe~II] also occurs near the peak of the SE radio lobe, and terminates abruptly at the SLI$\sim0$ transition where the line emission changes from being Seyfert like to LINER like.
-These are all indicators that the [FeII] is tracing shocks at the edge of the ionisation cone that are also associated with the radio jet impinging on ambient ISM.}
+Enhanced [Fe~II] also occurs near the peak of the SE radio lobe, and terminates abruptly at the SLI$\sim0$ transition where the line emission changes from being Seyfert like to LINER like. { The LINER region (negative SLI values) are generally located close to the Seyfert–LINER transition line, with SLI values between $\sim-0.1$ and $0$.
+The morphology of LINER points in the SE cone is patchy.} These are all indicators that the [Fe~II] is tracing shocks at the edge of the ionisation cone that are also associated with the radio jet impinging on ambient ISM.}